eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

     As of v2.0.0 of the Tekton tasks and the Jenkins pipelines, the CI pipeline will create a folder and the initial configuration for an application deployment if it doesn't already exist.
 This means, there is no other manual configuration required to set up the repository.

-3. Now run a new Pipeline and make sure a directory for the application is created on the GitOps Git repository.
-This is required before completing the configuration of ArgoCD.
+3. Now run a new Pipeline and make sure a directory for the application is created on the GitOps repository.
+This is required before completing the configuration of Argo CD.

 ### Configure Release namespaces

-ArgoCD will deploy the application into the "releases" namespace such as ${TEST_NAMESPACE} or ${STAGING_NAMESPACE}.
+Argo CD will deploy the application into the "releases" namespace such as `${TEST_NAMESPACE}` or `${STAGING_NAMESPACE}`.

-1. Creat a release namespace where ArgoCD will deploy the application
+1. Creat a release namespace where Argo CD will deploy the application:

     ```bash
     $ oc new-project ${TEST_NAMESPACE}
     ```

-    where `${TEST_NAMESPACE}` is the name you've chosen for your testing namespace.
+    Here `${TEST_NAMESPACE}` reflects the name you've chosen for your testing namespace.
 As we are using the internal OpenShift Image Registry for this workshop, we need to give permission to the services accounts in the "release" namespaces (i.e. your `${TEST_NAMESPACE}` namespace) to be able to pull images from the "development" namespaces (i.e. your `${DEV_NAMESPACE}` namespace).

 2. For this, grant access to service accounts in the new `${TEST_NAMESPACE}` to pull the container image from the`${DEV_NAMESPACE}` namespace.